Did you know?

 • Students have an opportunity to be involved in more than 70 student organizations and intramural clubs

-• Northeastern’s Foster Campus spans over 67 acres
+• Northeastern’s Main Campus spans 67 acres

 • Northeastern’s mascot is the Golden Eagle and school colors are Blue and Gold

-• Northeastern was originally founded in 1867 as Cook County’s first teacher training institution
+• Northeastern was originally founded in 1867 as Cook County’s first teacher-training institution

 • Student to faculty ratio is 16 to 1